Funding and Credit

 Ananya Lal has conducted beta-tests on AI features and the site’s content.

-This web-based textbook project is supported financially directly by Open@WRLC (a Washington Research Library Consortium initiative), Elliott School of International Affairs Undergraduate Research Assistant Award for “Trustworthy AI and Higher Education,” the George Washington University Public Interest Technology Scholar fellowship (2024-26) and Adapting Course Materials for Equity Faculty Grant (2024).
+The AI and this web-based textbook project is supported financially directly by a George Mason University Institute for Humane Studies grant, Open@WRLC (a Washington Research Library Consortium initiative), Elliott School of International Affairs Undergraduate Research Assistant Award, the George Washington University Public Interest Technology Scholar fellowship (2024-26) and Adapting Course Materials for Equity Faculty Grant (2024).

 It has been supported indirectly by the Online Course Development grants in 2021 and 2023, GW Digital Humanities Institute, Trustworthy AI Initiative, the NSF Institute for Trustworthy AI in Law & Society (TRAILS), and GW Coders.